thiagodp/concordialang/docs/example.md

 # Example

-> Here we present a short and simple example, with the purpose of giving an idea on how Concordia works.
+> *Example with generation of test cases and test data, but without the combination of test scenarios and states.*

 Translations: [Português](example-pt.md) 🌎

-We recommend you to read the example even without being used to its [syntax](language/en.md).
+We recommend you to read the following example even without being used to its [syntax](language/en.md) and [actions](actions.md).

+## 1. Writing a specification

+The following file specifies a simple *Login* feature.
+Its `Feature` describe the desired behavior as a [User Story](https://en.wikipedia.org/wiki/User_story).
+Its `Scenario` define a high-level, *business-oriented* description of a usage scenario, using the [Given-When-Then](https://www.martinfowler.com/bliki/GivenWhenThen.html) (GWT) syntax.
+A `Feature` may have as many `Scenarios` as it needs.
+Features and Scenarios **are not used to generate test cases** in Concordia Language.
+Thus, you are free to use them to express your business needs.

-`login.feature` :
+*login.feature* :
 ```gherkin
 Feature: Login
   As a user